rajeev-kr/Declutter/README.md

 - It helps you to manage your time efficiently by helping you to keep a constant check on time.
 - It has a built-in to-do list that helps you to manage your tasks properly.
-- It keeps you constant motivation by providing motivational quotes in every new tab.
+- It keeps you in constant motivation by providing motivational quotes in every new tab.
 - It's free, easy to use, aesthetic.